Xsolla-ZK/Xsolla-ZK-UI/packages/docs/README.md

 - Dialog
 - Rich Icon
 - Loader
-- И многие другие...
+- And many more...

-Каждая страница компонента содержит:
+Each component page contains:
-- Описание и назначение
+- Description and purpose
-- Примеры использования
+- Usage examples
-- API документацию
+- API documentation
-- Информацию о доступности
+- Accessibility information